bioconda/bioconda.github.io/_sources/developer/dockerfile-inventory.rst.txt

 the installed package and its dependencies (and therefore a small size), ready to be uploaded to a repository.

-Note that :command:`--mulled-test` runs the tests extracted from the recipe in the minimal container.
+Note that :command:`--mulled-build-and-test` runs the tests extracted from the recipe in the minimal container.
 Since the container only contains the package and its dependencies, any tests must use only these.
 Even if the recipe specifies additional test dependencies or additional test data (which is supported by